Undergraduate Course

 Credits: 40

-This year long dissertation module (you can choose from Politics, Philosophy or Economics), will involve working independently to research a topic of your choice.
+This year long dissertation module will involve working independently to research a topic of your choice.
 It is the culmination of your degree studies, and your chance to explore a topic that you are passionate about.
 You will plan, research, and write a piece of work that demonstrates your ability to structure a sustained argument, research effectively and think independently.
 A dissertation supervisor will help you define and develop your project throughout the year.

 Teaching and assessment